 AG (Acid Guide): My house was the only white one on the block.
 I loved it.
-Me and my brothers would get together late at night on a street corner, pass the bottle, and sing.
+Me and my brothers would get together at night on a street corner, pass the bottle, and sing.
 And they’d take me clubbing.
 And I’m telling you, you ain’t seen nothing until you see the old black bartender toss down his bar towel and dance to all the different numbers the band can play.
 Those bartenders have seen it all, and know it all, and can dance all the different dances from the last 30 years.

 AG: The crowd always went wild.
-And, hey, two sisters would come over to my house trying to teach me how to dance.
+And, hey, two sisters would come over to my house, trying to teach me how to dance.
 I thought I could dance until I started working out with them.
 We’d go to clubs together.
 There was none of this racial stuff that goes on in a lot of places.

 AG: This was before crack and guns.
 Ah, well, except for the Black Panther Party.
 They had Governor Reagan tracking then down and killing their leaders.
 And people tended to side with the Panthers.
-But don’t think I was the white guy with money and a car, and that I was being taken.
+But don’t think I was the white guy with money and a car, and that I was being used.
 No way.
 People in Oakland never hit me up for money.
 I was like a bro.
 But I did pay for drinks when I hoped the party would keep going.